esphome-econet/esphome-econet/README.md

 - **Electric Tank Water Heaters**: `econet_electric_tank_water_heater.yaml`
 - **HVAC Systems**: `econet_hvac.yaml`

 If you are using hardware other than the kit recommended above, you may also need to update the GPIO Pin fields.
-See the individual device configuration files for more customizeable options.
+See the individual device configuration files for more customizable options.

 ### Step 2: Compiling and Uploading esphome-econet to Your Device

-Once you've customzied your YAML you can install it either by copying your yaml file (and `secrets.yaml` file) to the config directory of your esphome-dashboard installation and running the install command, or by using the ESPHome command line via Docker.
+Once you've customized your YAML you can install it either by copying your yaml file (and `secrets.yaml` file) to the config directory of your esphome-dashboard installation and running the install command, or by using the ESPHome command line via Docker.

 #### Installing via ESPHome in a Docker Container